arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 `POST <ENGINE_URL>/v1/scc`

-A _strongly connected component_ is a maximal subgraph, where for every two vertices, there is a path from one of them to the other.
-It is thus defined as a weakly connected component, but one is not allowed to run against the edge directions.
+The strongly connected components algorithm determines all groups of vertices with mutual reachability within a directed graph, i.e. there exists a directed path between every pair of vertices in both directions.

-The algorithm is more complex than the WCC algorithm and, in general, requires more memory. <!-- TODO: does this still apply? -->
+In other words, a strongly connected component is a maximal subgraph, where for every two vertices, there is a path from one of them to the other, forming a cycle.
+In contrast to a weakly connected component, one cannot follow edges against their directions.

 Parameters: